OpenBfS/imis-iam/docker/README.md

 is already run during build to create a new realm for the imis3 IAM application and the neccessary clients.

+The management console of the Wildfly application server into which Keycloak is deployed can be reached unter your-docker-host:49990.
+The credentials are the same as for the keycloak web interface.

 ## Client application